31 Habits of Incredibly Successful Salespeople

 This may seem obvious, but being confident in your product or service can make your customers feel more confident in it, too.
 The same can be said for how confident you are in yourself.

 The more confident you are, the more persuasive you are.
-You’re able to clearly articulate your value proposition and negotiate deals with conviction, all while making customers feel more secure in their purchasing decision.
+You’re able to clearly articulate your value proposition and negotiate deals with conviction, all while making customers feel more secure in their purchasing decisions.

 Just remember, confidence is not about being pushy or overly assertive.
 You have to have the right balance of knowledge, preparation, and empathy to build trust with customers.